Greifenhard/Big-Data-Infrastructure/README.md

 ## Setup

 ### Prerequisite

-You need to have kafka in your kubernetes (Minikube).\n Please have atleast 4 CPUs and 5000 MB Memory for Kafka to work without issues
+You need to have kafka in your kubernetes (Minikube).
+Please have atleast 2 CPUs and 5000 MB Memory for Kafka to work without issues in minikube.

 1. Run the strimzi operator

 ```bash
 # Add helm repository
 helm repo add strimzi http://strimzi.io/charts/